overlookmotel/shimming/README.md

 ## Tests

-What tests?
+Use `npm test` to run the tests.
+Except there aren't any at present!
 Anyone want to write some?

 ## Changelog